 With the Sub-areas Interim Report, the Bundesgesellschaft für Endlagerung (BGE) has reduced the blank map of potential repository sites in Germany to about half of the country.
 The second step of Phase I is now about moving from 90 sub-areas to a significantly reduced number of siting regions with a manageable area.
 At the end of this phase, the BGE will propose these siting regions as locations for surface exploration.
-In this step, i.e. Step 2 of Phase I, the BGE will narrow down its search from 54% of the national territory to some 10, 20 or 30 siting regions with the help of multiple instruments: representative preliminary safety analyses, geoscientific consideration criteria and, in some circumstances, theoretical planning weighing criteria.
+In this step, i.e. Step 2 of Phase I, the BGE will narrow down its search from 54% of the national territory to some 10, 20 or 30 siting regions with the help of multiple instruments: representative preliminary safety analyses, geoscientific weighing criteria and, in some circumstances, planning-scientific weighing criteria.
 Here, the underlying data is the same as in Step 1: the BGE continues to evaluate the data relating to the subsurface geology that it was provided with in Step 1, in particular by the state geological services.
 It is not until Phase II that it will collect its own data by means of boreholes or seismic surveys.

 The first step is to carry out the initial safety assessment of possible repository sites, i.e. the representative preliminary safety analyses.
 The BGE is presenting an initial methodological proposal for carrying out these preliminary safety analyses and putting this proposal forward for discussion.
 By doing so, it hopes to ensure that the methodology for further narrowing down the areas is known before the actual work begins.
 Over the coming weeks, the BGE will put the methodological approach forward for discussion and is open to suggested improvements or modifications.
 After all, the ultimate aim is to identify a methodology for designating the regions with good geological and technical suitability for further exploration.